ibm-cloud-docs/openshift/openshift_users.md

     4. From the **Cluster** list, select one or all cluster instances.
     5. In the **Namespace** field, enter the name of the Kubernetes namespace that you want to scope the _service access_ policy to.
 Note that you cannot scope a _platform access_ policy to a namespace.
 The policy grants access to namespaces in all clusters that you previously selected, such as all clusters within a region.
 If you want to grant access to all namespaces, you can leave the namespace field blank.
     6. Select a role for the policy.
        *  **Platform access role**: Grants access to {{site.data.keyword.containerlong_notm}} so that users can manage infrastructure resources such as clusters, worker nodes, worker pools, Ingress application load balancers, and storage.
-To find a list of supported actions per role, see [platform roles reference page](/docs/openshift?topic=openshift-access_reference#iam_platform).
+To find a list of supported actions per role, see [platform roles reference page](/docs/containers?topic=containers-access_reference#iam_platform).
           * If you assign a user the **Administrator** platform role for only one cluster, you must also assign the user the **Viewer** platform role for all clusters in that region in the resource group.
           * If you scoped the policy to a namespace, you cannot also assign platform role at the same time.
 If you also want the user to have a platform role, repeat these steps but leave the namespace field blank and assign only a platform role (do not assign a service access role again).
        * **Service access role**: Grants access to Kubernetes as accessed from within a cluster so that users can manage Kubernetes resources such as pods, deployments, services, and namespaces.
-To find a list of supported actions per role, see [service roles reference page](/docs/openshift?topic=openshift-access_reference#service).
+To find a list of supported actions per role, see [service roles reference page](/docs/containers?topic=containers-access_reference#service).
     7. Click **Assign**.
-    8. **Optional**: If you assigned only service roles to users, you must give users the cluster name and ID so that they can perform the `ibmcloud oc cluster-config` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_config), and then [launch the Kubernetes dashboard from the CLI](/docs/containers?topic=containers-app#db_cli) or otherwise interact with the Kubernetes API.
+    8. **Optional**: If you assigned only service roles to users, you must give users the cluster name and ID so that they can perform the `ibmcloud oc cluster config` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_config), and then [launch the Kubernetes dashboard from the CLI](/docs/containers?topic=containers-app#db_cli) or otherwise interact with the Kubernetes API.
 If you want these users to still be able to access the {{site.data.keyword.containerlong_notm}} clusters console and list clusters and other infrastructure resources from the CLI, repeat these steps to give the users the platform **Viewer** role.

 4. Optional: If you want users to be able to work with clusters in a resource group other than the default, these users need additional access to the resource groups that clusters are in.
 You can assign these users at least the **Viewer** platform role for resource groups, if you previously did not.
     1. Click **Assign access within a resource group**.